Employer: City of Sacramento

 1. Application: (Pass/Fail) – All applicants must complete and submit online a City of Sacramento employment application to the Employment Office by the final filing deadline;

-- If you’re requesting Veteran’s credit, a copy of your DD214 must be submitted online with your application, delivered in person, or sent to the Employment Office by email/fax or mailed by the final filing deadline.
+If you’re requesting Veteran’s credit, a copy of your DD214 must be submitted online with your application, or sent to the Employment Office by email/fax or mailed by the final filing deadline.
 Information regarding the use of Veteran’s credit can be found in the Civil Service Board rules under rule 4.9C.

 2.Screening Committee: (Pass/Fail)– Human Resources will evaluate employment applications for the minimum qualifications stated on the job announcement.

 3. Screening For Most Qualified: (Pass/Fail) – In the event of a large candidate pool, each candidate's Work Experience section of the application will be evaluated and rated.
 Only those candidates determined to be the most qualified will proceed to the next step in the selection process.
 A resume will not substitute for the information required in the Work Experience section of the application.

 4. Performance Test: (Weighted 100%) – Qualified candidates will be notified by email of the test date, time, and location approximately one to two weeks prior to the test.
 The performance test will be job related and may include, but not limited to, the knowledge and abilities as outlined above.

 TEST EXEMPTION - If you have previously taken the Machinist exam within the past year of the final filing date of this posting, you may be considered exempt from taking the Machinist Exam.

 The City of Sacramento’s Human Resources Department will verify applicant’s eligibility at the time of the final filing deadline of this job posting.